 A Sonatype server product running on a Windows operating system may suddenly become unlicensed causing features requiring a valid product license to stop working.
-This may be noticed when running Nexus Repository Manager server or Nexus IQ Server on a Windows operating system after a Oracle Java version between 8u63 to 8u152 is updated to any version up to 8u161.
+This may be noticed when running Nexus Repository server or IQ Server on a Windows operating system after a Oracle Java version between 8u63 to 8u152 is updated to any version up to 8u161.
 The Java update is performed using the Java Control Panel program -> Update tab -> Update Now button.

 Oracle Java installed on a Windows operating system, that was installed using the official Oracle Java installer, Versions 8u63 to 8u151/152.

-Oracle Java on Windows has an automatic update feature which uninstalls the previous Java version before installing the new version.
+Oracle Java on Windows has an automatic update feature that uninstalls the previous Java version before installing the new version.
 During this process, the location inside the Windows registry where Java preferences are stored gets removed due to a Oracle Java bug JDK-8161945.

 Registry clean up occurred from 8u65 uninstaller.
 It actually doesn't matter if 8u65 is uninstalled after or before 9+130 is installed, it will clean the registry anyways.
 So the right AU scenario to verify the fix should be: